ATCA

 • 1997

-Yves Lambert, Director General of EUROCONTROL
+Yves Lambert, Director General, EUROCONTROL

 • 1996

-Norman Mineta, Secretary of Transportation, U.S. Congressman
+Norman Mineta, Secretary, Department of Transportation; U.S. Congressman

 • 1995

-Captain Elrey B. Jeppesen, Airline Captain, Founder, Jeppesen & Co.
+Captain Elrey B. Jeppesen, Airline Captain; Founder, Jeppesen & Co.

 • 1994